SETI/rms-cspyce/README-developers.md

 Commit the changes to `setup.py` and `publish_to_pypi.yml`.
 Push the changes to your github workspace.

-Note that if you updated `GitActions` by doing a hard reset in Step 2, you may need to do a "forced" push.
-This is okay.
+Note that if you updated `GitActions` by doing a hard reset in Step 2, you may get an error when doing the push.
+Perform a `push --force` and ignore the warnings.

 #### Step 6: Verify actions